 Each section of a Pipeline or Funnel can be populated with a different Dimension.
 This allows you to create Pipelines or Funnels for one particular Dimension, like the Organic Performance Pipeline in the example above.

 Multi-Tab Charts are designed to display a Line Chart or Bar Chart on each tab.
-When an Attributed Metric is added to a tab, you can select one or many Dimensions to display.
+When an Dimensional Metric is added to a tab, you can select one or many Dimensions to display.

 Compare Block or Interval Block

 Compare Blocks and Interval Blocks are designed to only display 1 Metric Value for each available space.
-Therefore, whenever you add an Attributed Metric to these Datablocks, you will automatically be prompted to select a Dimension.
+Therefore, whenever you add a Dimensional Metric to these Datablocks, you will automatically be prompted to select a Dimension.

 Heat Map, Leaderboard or Advanced Table

 Currently, Heat Maps, Leaderboards, and Advanced Tables don't support the ability to select specific Dimensions.
-These Datablocks only support Attributed Metrics at this time.
+These Datablocks only support Dimensional Metrics at this time.